- Who we are

 Weekends away, camping trips, country walks and even a black-tie dinner and a murder-mystery weekend have all been amongst the informal social events organised within the side.

 If we've whetted your appetite and you think dancing or playing with Knockhundred might be for you, please give us a call or send us an e-mail.
-If you'd like more detailed information and want to talk to someone, call the Squire, PJ, on 01428 645949; he'll be happy to give you all the information you need.
+If you'd like more detailed information and want to talk to someone, call the Squire, Hannah, on 01243 533398; she'll be happy to give you all the information you need.

 If you want to book us for your wedding reception, check whether or not we're going to be at a pub or want to talk about join us, we'll be happy to hear from you.